wolfemd/GenomicSelectionManual/docs/04-prep_genos.md

 -   Do the column-names after FORMAT (should be sample names) look right / make sense?
 -   Do the SNP IDs in the "ID" field make sense?

+Let's take a look at *our* VCF file:

 ```bash
 # look at the header of the VCF file